HansRandomizer/Resident-Evil-0-Randomizer/README.md

 ## Are You a Streamer?

-If you're streaming a randomized session on Twitch, I'd be delighted to watch.
+If you're streaming a randomized session on Twitch or Youtube, I'd be delighted to watch.
 Please feel free to contact and invite me: https://hansrandomizer.github.io/

 # DISCLAIMER